Amazon S3: Cloud Storage Bucket File Transfer

 Amazon SQS: Monitor

 Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
-This Universal Extension provides the capability to monitor AWS SQS messages from an existing queue and run Universal Task and/or workflows accordingly.Key FeaturesThis Universal Extension provides the following main features:ActionMonitor AWS SQS messages from a standard or a FIFO queue.Launch a task in Universal Controller with variables holding the id, body, attributes, message attributes and receipt handle for each fetched message.AuthenticationAWS Credentials.IAM Role-Based Access Control (RBAC) strategy.OtherCommunication through Proxy with use of HTTP or HTTPS.What's New V1.1.0 This new release gives the capability to users to rely on AWS credentials set-up on the environment where the extension is running and therefore it is not mandatory to be passed on the task definition as input field.
-The same applies to AWS Region.
+This Universal Extension provides the capability to monitor AWS SQS messages from an existing queue and run Universal Task and/or workflows accordingly.Key FeaturesThis Universal Extension provides the following main features:ActionMonitor AWS SQS messages from a standard or a FIFO queue.Launch a task in Universal Controller with variables holding the id, body, attributes, message attributes and receipt handle for each fetched message.AuthenticationAWS Credentials.IAM Role-Based Access Control (RBAC) strategy.OtherCommunication through Proxy with use of HTTP or HTTPS.What's New V1.1.1 Introduction of fixes to improve the robustness of this integration.

 Ansible: Execute and Manage Playbooks